I saw a photo of the Pope visiting the Philippines, and the Cardinals were holding their smart phones out to film him and share it on Facebook...

 If you have any doubts along the way about how to design your foresight process, call me.
 And we'll figure this out, for sure.

-Futurist Barbara is one of the rare female futurists in the world.
-She's also one of the few scholars specialized in how top-managers discover the future in the information they consume.
+Barbara is one of the rare breed of female business futurists.
+She's also one of the few scholars specialized in how top-managers perceive the future in the information they consume.
+And then there is her doodling and visual thinking.
+Together, these traits make working with Barbara an energizing experience of discovery and action.

-When she's not busy speaking, lecturing, or advising, she loves to hang out with the equally geeky.
-She has been known to talk lengthily and deeply about the wonders of human cognition, dogs, or good food.
+When she's not busy speaking or advising, she loves to hang out with the equally curious.
+She has been known to talk lengthily and deeply about the wonders of human cognition, dog-dog interaction, or the savouring of good food.